Go Big: Planning For the Big Stuff

 Step 5: Set up a Direct Deposit

 Once you have your dedicated savings account, set it and forget it!
 You can schedule transfers of small amounts to directly go into your account each week, which makes your savings automatic and easy to use.
-As a bonus, UNITY E-Style Savings is free when you have a monthly direct deposit.

 Step 6: Rebuild Your Credit